 - Canned Beans: white, red, chick peas, or black (drain and rinse first)

 - Frozen veggies: peas, corn, soy beans, pearl onions (if you are serving hot couscous)

 - Firm veggies you want to soften (cauliflower, broccoli, green beans, asparagus, bell peppers)

-    - Dry fruit that you want to plump and soften, like raisins
+- Dry fruit that you want to plump and soften, like raisins or apricots

 Needs to be mixed into hot couscous before serving

 - Leafy greens like spinach or kale that you want to wilt

 - Dry fruit that does not need much heat to plump, like dry cranberries or dates and figs

 - Nuts: pine nuts, pecans, walnuts, hazelnuts or almond slivers

 - Sturdy fresh herbs like parsley or basil